awez/amirrajan.github.com/_posts/2013-10-06-TDD-the-wombo-combo-of-software-dev.md

 For those that have this opinion: Do not discourage others that want to learn TDD.
 If someone wants to write tests, let them.
 Don't complain.
 Support your teammate's perspective.

 For TDD practitioners: you need to be okay with devs that hold the opposing perspective.
-If you're new to TDD, get better through **independent practice** before attempting anything on production code.
-Do not impose testing on your peers (if everyone isn't on board, do not incorporate it into continuous integration).
-And when one of the tests fails because of _their_ check in, _you_ need to fix it.
+If you're new to TDD, get better through **independent practice** before attempting anything on production code. **Do not impose testing on your peers** (if everyone isn't on board, do not incorporate it into continuous integration).
+And when one of the tests fails because of _their_ check-in, _you_ need to fix it.
 Because it's what _you_ value.

 #Perspective.
 You are a practitioner of TDD, and so am I.